 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, the CCHA will determine (1) whether or not the failure is a life threatening condition and (2) whether the family or owner is responsible.
+When an inspection identifies HQS failures, the CCHA will determine (1) whether or not the failure is a life-threatening condition and (2) whether the family or owner is responsible.

-When life threatening conditions are identified, the CCHA will immediately notify both parties by telephone, facsimile, or email.
+When life-threatening conditions are identified, the CCHA will immediately notify both parties by email.
 The notice will specify who is responsible for correcting the violation.
 The corrective actions must be taken within 24 hours of the CCHA's notice.

-When failures that are not life threatening are identified, the CCHA will send the owner and the family a written notification of the inspection results within 5 business days of the inspection.
+When failures that are not life-threatening are identified, the CCHA will send the owner and the family a written notification of the inspection results within five business days of the inspection.
 The written notice will specify who is responsible for correcting the violation, and the time frame within which the failure must be corrected.
-Generally not more than 30 days will be allowed for the correction.
+Generally, not more than 30 days will be allowed for the correction.

-The notice of inspection results will inform the owner that if life threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within the specified time frame (or any PHA-approved extension), the owner's HAP will be abated in accordance with CCHA policy (see 8-II.G.).
-Likewise, in the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any PHA-approved extension, if applicable) the family's assistance will be terminated in accordance with PHA policy (see Chapter 12).
+The notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within 30-days (or any CCHA-approved extension), the owner's HAP will be abated in accordance with CCHA Policy (see 8-II.G.).

+Likewise, in the case of family caused deficiencies, the notice will inform the family that if life-threatening conditions are not made within 24 hours, and non-life threatening conditions are not corrected within 30-days (or any CCHA-approved extension, if applicable) the family's assistance will be terminated in accordance with CCHA Policy (see Chapter 12).